Richmond, Honeoye & Canadice

 Honeoye Community Gazebo: The Honeoye Public Library hosts free Friday night concerts at this community gathering place.

 Little Red Schoolhouse (in front of Richmond Town Hall in Honeoye): The schoolhouse was moved to this location and now houses a small agricultural museum.

 The Historical Museum at Richmond Town Hall features artifact, photographs, and document collections.
 Open Saturday mornings during the summer.

 Muller Field Station at the southern end of Honeoye Lake provides students at Finger Lakes Community College with field-based environmental education opportunities.

 Canadice United Methodist Church: First incorporated in the 1820s, this historic church welcomes residents and visitors.
 Since the late 1870s, it has been hosting an annual strawberry festival each June.

-Ring of Fire: The residents of Honeoye Lake light flares to celebrate the Fourth of July as well as on the Saturday before Labor Day to celebrate the end of summer.
+Ring of Fire: The residents of Honeoye Lake light flares to celebrate the Fourth of July and the Saturday before Labor Day to celebrate the end of summer.

 Town of Richmond: www.townofrichmond.org/content